-The SIMPR will be commissioned by the Council and shall be prepared by a suitably qualified hydrogeologist and the nominated technical expert and, in relation to monitoring of the Kaimaumaμ Wetland, a suitably qualified wetland ecologist.
-The Council will endeavour to ensure that both the hydrogeologistnominated technical expert_and the ecologist will have experience and knowledge df the locality.
+The SIMPR will be commissioned by the Council and shall be prepared by a suitably qualified hydrogeologist and, in relation to monitoring of the Kaimaumau Wetland, a suitably qualified wetland ecologist.
+The Council will endeavour to ensure that both the hydrogeologist and the ecologist will have experience and knowledge of the locality.